-As a collaborator and maker, Claire works as a performer and singer, director, playwright/lead artist, production designer, mask & puppet designer, video editor/designer, lighting designer and technician.
-Since 2010, Claire’s work has been seen around New York City at the Bushwick Starr, the Doxsee Theater, Dixon Place, Abrons Arts, JACK, BAX, The Public Theater, Lincoln Center, La Mama Etc., Cathedral St. John the Divine, Bushwick Open Studios, Theater for the New City, 3LD, the Vorhees Theater, galleries, bars, cars, and on the street.
-Claire is proud to be a Target Margin Theater Associated Artist and a Core Member of Superhero Clubhouse.
+As a collaborator and maker, I work as a performer and singer, director, playwright/lead artist, production designer, mask & puppet designer, video editor/designer, and lighting technician.
+Since 2010, my work has been seen around New York City at the Bushwick Starr, the Doxsee Theater, Dixon Place, Abrons Arts, JACK, BAX, The Public Theater, Lincoln Center, La Mama Etc., Cathedral St. John the Divine, Bushwick Open Studios, Theater for the New City, 3LD, the Vorhees Theater, galleries, bars, cars, and on the street.
+I am proud to be a Target Margin Theater Associated Artist and a Core Member of Superhero Clubhouse.
 I holds a B.A. in Theatre from Bard College and spends a good deal of time thinking about compost.
 In 2020, I relocated from Brooklyn to Kingston, NY where I am deepening my relationship with land and place by working as a seed farmer with Four Fold Farm and the Hudson Valley Seed Company.

 Some other fun stuff:

-In 2014, Claire was a fellow in the first year of Target Margin Theater’s Institute where she pursued theatrical existentialism in Performance Research Sessions: Form & Function.
-You may explore her research and findings here.
+In 2014, Claire was a fellow in the first year of Target Margin Theater’s Institute where they pursued theatrical existentialism in Performance Research Sessions: Form & Function.
+You may explore that research and findings here.
 Now, Performance Research Sessions has evolved into a public art practice that seeks to create community around sites of loneliness by offering artistic encounters around topics like “home” or “consumer choices”

-Before moving to Brooklyn, Claire worked as a farm hand, electrician, dry stone wall builder, archeologist, and puppeteer in California, France, Scotland, Jordan, New York, and Vermont.
+Before moving to Brooklyn, Clay worked as a farm hand, electrician, dry stone wall builder, archeologist, and puppeteer in California, France, Scotland, Jordan, New York, and Vermont.